 This Russian cold beetroot soup recipe makes holodnik (Холодник), ‘cold soup’, a chilled summer soup that is brilliant on a hot summer day.
 Sometimes called ‘summer borscht’ – that would actually be svekolnik (Свекольник) – it shares a key ingredient in beetroot and is a breeze to make.
 Serve with sour cream and fresh dill.

-If you’re feeling the heat, make my Russian cold beetroot soup recipe for a delicious chilled summer soup named holodnik (Холодник), one of several notable Russian summer soups – another one of my favourites is called okroshka.
+If you’re feeling the heat, make my Russian cold beetroot soup recipe for a delicious chilled soup named holodnik (Холодник), one of several notable Russian summer soups – another one of my favourites is called okroshka – and one of our best beetroot recipes.

 While it’s no surprise that hearty warming soups such as borscht and shchi are Russian favourites, I often wonder how these chilled soups were adopted in a country that never gets terribly hot, not even on a Black Sea beach in the height of summer, where my baboushka had fond memories of spending her childhood summers.